Xinok/XSort/README.md

 A collection of sorting algorithms for the D programming language.
 Some were implemented with a specific purpose in mind *(stable / unstable / forward sorting)*, while others are generic implementations provided for general use or reference.
-All modules contain documentation, unittests, and can be used independently.
+All modules contain documentation, unittests, and can be used independently of one another.

 Phobos is the standard library for the [D programming language](http://dlang.org/).
 The stable sort in Phobos is slow, broken, and not even stable ([bug 4584](http://d.puremagic.com/issues/show_bug.cgi?id=4584)).
 The unstable sort works great overall but has a few bad cases where it performs poorly ([bug 7767](http://d.puremagic.com/issues/show_bug.cgi?id=7767)).
 I provide two of these modules as substitutes (and possible replacements) for the sort function in Phobos.